DeepGameAnalysis/dga-datalgo/README.md

-# GAU- Spatial Analysis
+# GAU - Spatial Analysis

-This package contains every construct, algorithm and datastructure used for spaptial (and temporal) analysis of a game.
+This package contains every construct, algorithm and datastructure used for spatial (and temporal) analysis of a game.